International Cultural Exchange Program with Tibetan Refugees

 In 2002, Lha was asked by the Tulane University School of Social Work to assist a group of graduate social work students on an international social work exchange to Dharamsala.
 We facilitated the students' engagement in social work projects within the Tibetan refugee and the local Indian communities, and our Cultural Exchange Program was born.
 We have been welcoming growing numbers of visiting school groups each year.
 By 2008 we had worked with seven groups, which grew to eleven in 2009.
-In 2010, five groups of university and high-school students, mainly from the USA, joined this program.
-We now have over 75 students participating each year.
+Since then, the number of student groups kept growing.
+In 2014, fifteen groups of university and high-school students from abroad, mainly from the USA, joined this program.
+We now have from 150 to 200 students participating each year.

-Currently, Lha works with student groups every summer from the Tulane School of Social Work, Tulane University, Centenary College, Loyola University, Rustic Path Way, Lifework International and other US universities and high schools.
+Currently, Lha works with student groups every summer from the Tulane School of Social Work, Tulane University, Centenary College, Loyola University, Rustic Path Way, Lifework International and other US universities and high schools and also Mexican univerisity.
 Most student groups come between May and the end of September (though other months are available) and stay anywhere between one week to one month.

 The Cultural Exchange Program involves each visiting student pairing off with a 'Mutual Learning Partner' – a Tibetan English language student at Lha.
 Most of the students are not fluent in English but they are all very enthusiastic about learning and sharing their knowledge with others.
 They can share stories about their lives and experiences.
 Most of the students are between the ages of 20 and 40.
 Visiting students get to visit the homes of their new friends, meet members of their family, and make friends in the Tibetan refugee community.